marine-term-translations/Node-Back-End/Readme.md

    - GitHub API errors are returned with the appropriate status code and error message.

 #### 5. **GET /api/github/conflicts**
-   Detects translation conflicts between a specified branch and the `ldes_sync` branch in a GitHub repository.
+   Detects translation conflicts between a specified branch and the `main` branch in a GitHub repository.

    ##### **Description:**
-   This endpoint compares translation files between a specified branch and the `ldes_sync` branch.
+   This endpoint compares translation files between a specified branch and the `main` branch.
 It identifies any conflicts in the translation labels and returns a list of files with conflicting translations, including the differences in values.

    ##### **Query Parameters:**
    - `repo`: (string) GitHub repository name, required.